Sammamish Youth Board

 Interested in Getting Involved?

 Attend a Board meeting to provide public comment or just listen in on new ideas.
-Scroll to the bottom of the page for the Board’s monthly meeting schedule.
+View the Board’s monthly meeting schedule towards the side side of this page.

 Want to Become a Formal Member?